ading2210/shimboot/README.md

 # Chrome OS RMA Shim Bootloader

-This is a set of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
+Shimboot is a collection of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
+It allows you to boot a full desktop Debian install on a Chromebook, without needing to unenroll it or modify the firmware.

 ## About:
-Chrome OS RMA shims are disk images which are bootable from Chromebooks which are designed to run a variety of diagnostic utilities, and they'll work even if the device is enterprise enrolled.
+Chrome OS RMA shims are bootable disk images which are designed to run a variety of diagnostic utilities on Chromebooks, and they'll work even if the device is enterprise enrolled.
 Unfortunately for Google, there exists a [security flaw](https://sh1mmer.me/) where the root filesystem of the RMA shim is not verified.
 This lets us replace the rootfs with anything we want, including a full Linux distribution.

 Simply replacing the shim's rootfs doesn't work, as it boots in an environment friendly to the RMA shim, not regular Linux distros.
 To get around this, a separate bootloader is required to transition from the shim environment to the main rootfs.
 This bootloader then does `pivot_root` to enter the rootfs, where it then starts the init system.